ryanvmai/ServerME/README.md

 - Creates an Express server that connects to MongoDB.
 - Creates common routes
 - Creates routes for Get/Post requests
+- Allows users to quickly create mongoose Schemas and designate routes

 # Usage